BenMaltby/HorseRaceSimulator/README.md

 - `Main.java` – Entry point for the program and user interface.
 - `Race.java` – Handles race logic, movement, and display.
 - `Horse.java` – Defines the Horse class and performance behavior.

-## 🤝 Contributions

-Contributions are welcome!
-Feel free to fork the repo and submit a pull request with improvements.

-## 📃 License

-This project is open source and free to use for educational purposes.